PASTOR – Judi Slater

 Dr. Judith Slater has served as the pastor of the First Presbyterian Church of Duquesne since her ordination in 1992.
 Prior to her ordination, Pastor Judi served for six years as the Youth Director at Korean Central Church of Pittsburgh.
 She is a graduate of Pittsburgh Theological Seminary, receiving her Masters of Divinity degree in 1991 and her Doctor of Ministry degree in 2011.

 Pastor Judi is married to Stephen Slater, a funeral director, who also serves as an elder of the church.
 They are the proud parents of three grown children.
 Their daughter, Jennifer, is a licensed family therapist and is married to Matthew and they have given their parents the best gifts ever, a granddaughter, Ellie and a grandson, Jack.
-Steve and Judi have a son, Nicholas, who is a controller of a manufacturing plant (and also serves as tech support to his mom who is technologically challenged) and is married to Jena and they have provided them with a best gifts ever, a granddaughter, Sophie and a grandson, Alex.
+Steve and Judi have a son, Nicholas, who is a controller of a manufacturing plant (and also serves as tech support to his mom who is technologically challenged) and is married to Jena and they have provided them with the best gifts ever, a granddaughter, Sophie and a grandson, Alex.
 Their son, Drew, is also a funeral director and works with his dad (often serving as a marriage ref for Steve and Judi since he is around them so much) and is married to Regina and they have provided additional best gifts ever, grandsons, Brett and Bennett.
 Pastor Judi loves to spend time with her family, especially her grandchildren.

 Pastor Judi has a passion for youth ministry and enjoys helping young people and adults come to know the Lord, grow in their faith and live their lives as disciples of Jesus Christ.
 She has a special interest in ministry in economically challenged communities and her hope for the ministry in Duquesne is that we can lift up the positive things that God is doing and join in with God’s kingdom work in Duquesne.
 Her joy is in the Lord and she is grateful for all that God has done for her!